 Transferring Into Alderson Broaddus University

 Alderson Broaddus University welcomes applications from students who are currently attending other universities.
 Please follow the admission guidelines for the program you are applying to.
 Once you have been admitted we will need to have a Transfer Eligibility Form completed prior to processing your transfer I-20.
 This is so that your current university can review your international record and ‘release’ you in SEVIS to Alderson Broaddus University.
-Once this occurs then we are able to process your transfer to ABU.
+Once this occurs then we are able to process your transfer to AB.

 Please be sure to contact the International Student Coordinator if you have questions regarding this process.

 The International Student Coordinator can assist you with transferring your SEVIS record to your next US institution.
-You will first want to contact International Student Coordinator after you have been admitted to see what the process is to transfer your record from ABU.
-Most schools will require you to have a student transfer form completed by International Student Coordinator at ABU.
+You will first want to contact International Student Coordinator after you have been admitted to see what the process is to transfer your record from AB.
+Most schools will require you to have a student transfer form completed by International Student Coordinator at AB.
 Once you receive this form – please make an appointment to have your transfer reviewed and processed.